Find Grad Schools

 14 Yearly Graduations

 Iowa State University comes in at #7 on our list of the most popular colleges offering master's degrees in consumer science.
 Each year, around 31,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,324 per year, while in-state graduate students, on average, pay $10,140 per year.
-For the 2020-2021 academic year, 14 master's degrees were handed out to consumer science majors at Iowa State.
-Around 29% of these students were from an underrepresented racial-ethnic group, and 64% were women.
+The average in-state tuition for full-time undergraduates is $8,678 per year, while in-state graduate students, on average, pay $10,572 per year.
+During the most recent year for which we have data, 14 people received their master's degree in consumer science from Iowa State.
+Of these students, 67% were women and 20% were members of underrepresented racial-ethnic groups.

 #8